-Recently, we announced that we’re joining forces with Arizona State University (ASU) through a strategic partnership.
-Partnering with ASU is nothing new though.
-For more than 40 years, SRP and ASU have worked together to tackle issues facing the Phoenix metropolitan area and the entire southwest region.
+For more than 40 years, SRP and Arizona State University (ASU) have worked together to tackle issues facing the Phoenix metropolitan area and the entire southwest region.

-The bottom line?
 This long-term partnership is our commitment to strengthening and evolving the Greater Phoenix communities we serve.
-Together, we will create more resilient, thoughtful and sustainable communities of today and tomorrow.
+Together, we’re working to create more resilient, thoughtful and sustainable communities of today and tomorrow.

 Focus areas of the ASU partnership

-Through this partnership, we are addressing water and energy supply challenges and focus on advancing our communities through:
+Through this partnership, we are addressing water and energy supply challenges and focusing on advancing our communities through:

 Sustainability

-Communities of the future are economically, socially and environmentally sustainable.
+Communities of the future must be economically, socially and environmentally sustainable.
 We are building a more sustainable future together by:

 Technology innovation

-Future power systems are even more secure, robust and flexible.
-Designs for the grid of the future can accommodate new technologies and fuel generation sources that include solar, biofuel and hydrogen energy sources.
+Future power systems need to be even more secure, robust and flexible.
+Designs for the grid of the future should accommodate new technologies and fuel generation sources that include solar, biofuel and hydrogen energy sources.

 Education

 As two of the largest employers in Arizona, SRP and ASU have a commitment to a strong, growing workforce.
-To support this growth, the two organizations have developed master’s- and doctorate-level energy degree programs that are dedicated to transforming the energy sector.
+To support this growth, the two organizations have developed energy degree programs at the master’s and doctoral levels that are dedicated to transforming the energy sector.

 Next steps involve plans for K–12 programs that emphasize STEM-related career exploration.
 These are just a few examples of the work already being done by SRP and ASU.

-Today, utility-industry companies face numerous challenges.
-The partnership faces these challenges head-on by updating infrastructure, expanding grids, remaining vigilant to cyber vulnerabilities and decreasing the use of non-renewable energy sources like oil and gas — all while providing reliable service.
+Our partnership with ASU helps us face challenges head-on by joining forces to update infrastructure, expand grids, remain vigilant to cyber vulnerabilities and decrease the use of non-renewable energy sources like oil and gas — all while providing reliable service.

 This is just the start of what will continue to inspire our organizations to identify and implement innovative solutions to energy and environmental challenges our community faces.”